Alejandro-Valdez-Medina/player/README.md

-I provided all my header and cpp files for the media player in the player folder.
+I provided all my header and cpp files for the media player in the "player" folder.